nf-core/sarek/docs/output.md

 ### SNVs and small indels

 For single nucleotide variants (SNVs) and small indels, multiple tools are available for normal, tumor-only, and tumor-normal paired data.
-For a list of the appropriate tool(s) for the data and sequencing type at hand, please check [here](usage.md#Which tool can be used for for which data type?)
+For a list of the appropriate tool(s) for the data and sequencing type at hand, please check [here](usage.md#which-tool).

 #### DeepVariant

 [DeepVariant](https://github.com/google/deepvariant) is a deep learning-based variant caller that takes aligned reads, produces pileup image tensors from them, classifies each tensor using a convolutional neural network, and finally reports the results in a standard VCF or gVCF file.

-For normal samples:
+For normal samples only:

 **Output directory: `results/variantcalling/<sample>/deepvariant`**